 - Tightening any loose clamps, pipes, and other fixtures as appropriate to prevent leaks.

 - Replacing any damaged or degraded hoses, pipes, joints, seals, and other fixtures that may exist under the sink if the damage is noticed.

 - Periodically opening up the cabinetry under the sink and allowing airflow (with a fan if necessary) for a few hours to help reduce any high humidity levels from developing.

 - Use a plastic tub or bin to hold your detergents or other cleaners under the sink.
-This way, if the bottles leak, or you have a spill, it will be contained.
+This way, if the bottles leak or you have a spill, they will be contained.
 It also helps to rule these out as a source of potential water intrusion if it does occur.

 Monitoring for Problems

 There are also some routine monitoring activities that should be undertaken to help prevent water intrusion, damage, and mold growth.